dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.1.8 =
+* Fix: Shares on the share buttons are not counted on specific configurations
+* Fix: undefined vars in sharedcount.class.php

 = 2.1.7 =
-* New: Tested for WordPress 4.0.1
+* New: Tested up to WordPress 4.0.1
 * New: Import / Export function for Mashshare settings
 * Fix: Brace duplicate in css file
 * Fix: Spelling issue